mmjn1/Management-System-for-Type-2-Diabetics/README.md

     celery -A healthcare_project.celery worker --pool=solo -l info

-Open another new terminal window (Terminal 3) and run the following command to start the Celery beat service, which will schedule the periodic tasks:
+Open another new terminal window and run the following command to start the Celery beat service, which will schedule the periodic tasks:

     celery -A healthcare_project beat -l INFO